 - Business Training for Women in Ahmedabad, India

 - Cooking Stoves, Indoor Air Pollution, and Respiratory Health in India

-- Debt Traps for Micro-Entrepreneurs in Chennai, India
+- Demand for Rainfall Insurance in India

 - Does Microfinance Promote Generosity?

 - Effect of Financial Literacy on Personal Financial Decision-Making in Gujarat, India

 - Futures Prices and Risk Hedging in Gujarat, India

 - Helping the Ultra-Poor Use Microcredit in Murshidabad, India

 - Long-Run Effects of Slum Development in Ahmedabad, India